Find Affordable College Courses

 Colorado Springs, CO

-Pikes Peak Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #10 on the list.
-Located in the large suburb of Colorado Springs, PPCC is a public school with a fairly large student population.
+Pikes Peak Community College landed the #10 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the large suburb of Colorado Springs, PPCC is a public school with a large student population.

 Women make up 79% of the allied health majors at the school.